-The staff of BAFS works closely with credit union staff members to ensure that files are complete and ready for any examinations, both internal and external.
+The staff of BAFS works closely with financial institution staff members to ensure that files are complete and ready for any examinations, both internal and external.
 One key tool is the imaging and access to those images of all loan underwriting, support and closing documents that are securely viewable and available through the BLAST Portal.
-Therefore, the assigned credit union representatives can access, view or print their data related to credit union loans directly at the credit union location.
+Therefore, the assigned financial institution representatives can access, view or print their data related to institution loans directly at the own location.
 A filing system is available to use where all files are indexed to ensure quick access, viewing and discussion when being questioned by an auditor, examiner or internal personnel.

 LOAN REVIEW, AUDIT & COMPLIANCE

 Once a loan is closed, all loan covenants and requirements are documented within the BLAST Portal.
-Each credit union will have access to a complete and updated list of tickler items per loan relationship at all times.
+Each financial institution will have access to a complete and updated list of tickler items per loan relationship at all times.
 The BAFS staff will monitor these requirements associated with each loan and provide detailed “Loan Exception Reports” if those covenants and requirements are not met.

 In addition, we will support your organization with a comprehensive set of risk management tools.
-Our approach is to provide credit analysis and risk management based on providing the credit union an extensive report and timely in-depth reviews that your examiner, auditor or management teams will appreciate.
+Our approach is to provide credit analysis and risk management based on providing the financial institution an extensive report and timely in-depth reviews that your examiner, auditor or management teams will appreciate.
 BAFS serviced loans undergo multiple quality control review and audits to ensure compliance with your Commercial Loan Policy, NCUA, SBA and USDA requirements.
-We also assist credit union partners with any regulatory audits from the NCUA, SBA, USDA or internal auditors when needed.
+We also assist our partners with any regulatory audits from the NCUA, SBA, USDA or internal auditors when needed.

-BAFS currently maintains an internal participation network with applicable underwriting, servicing, and credit administration services that efficiently manages your Commercial Loan Participations, whether your credit union is the originating credit union, or the buying Participant.
-This allows our credit union partners to participate in additional opportunities for qualified and certified business loans.
+BAFS currently maintains an internal participation network with applicable underwriting, servicing, and credit administration services that efficiently manages your Commercial Loan Participations, whether your financial institution is the originator of the request, or the buying Participant.
+This allows our financial institution partners to participate in additional opportunities for qualified and certified business loans.